Medical Billing Services Contract

 Once you and your client have agreed on a price, you need to formalize it with a written contract.
 It should include the mutually agreeable terms and needs to outline what you are both responsible for, including:

-- Responsibilities of your client- the client will be responsible for providing you with certain information, such as the patient demographics, insurance identification, EOBs, and patient payments.
+- Responsibilities of your client - the client will be responsible for providing you with certain information, such as patient demographics, insurance identification, EOBs, and patient payments.
 This information needs to be accurate and provided upon request.

-- Software compatibility- the agreement needs to include that the billing company uses a software that can handle many fee schedules.
+- Software compatibility - the agreement needs to include that the billing company uses software that can handle many fee schedules.
 It also needs to be capable of allowing information to be transferred to another system if the billing contract is terminated.

 If you need help with a medical billing services contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.